craignicholson/docker-quickstart/05_Networking/README.md

 exit
 craig@cn:~$ # The last was us pinging the GATEWAY craig@cn:~$ # OVERLAY IS GOOD FOR INTER CONTAINER NETWORK COMMUNICATION

 ```

+## Describe the built in network drivers and the use cases for each and detail the differecnes betweek host and ingress network port publishing mode.